Vaishnav-Kanhirathingal/PassMark/README.md

 protection option for all passwords by default during creation.
 Same is true for `Enable offline storage by default`.
 Rest is self-explanatory.
 Logout option safely logs you out of your account without destroying your local passwords in the process.
 Reset account option can be used to destroy everything associated with the user including local passwords.
 This is a self retrying function.
 So, it will retry the step where an error occurs.
+Example showcased in the error section below.

 <img src="https://github.com/user-attachments/assets/b2ce209c-548f-44cd-80aa-b50c9778f07f" alt="settings screen nav and switches and logout" width="273">
 <img src="https://github.com/user-attachments/assets/57937c31-6fcc-4cf0-9e24-6a8ac8121dc6" alt="change password gif" width="273">